Meghan King Edmonds Is Not Returning To ‘The Real Housewives Of Orange County’ For Season 12 [Report]

 “If you are not obsessed with your life, change it,” the message read.

-Although the futures of Meghan King Edmonds and Tamra Judge have reportedly been revealed, the futures of their co-stars, including Heather Dubrow, Kelly Dodd and Vicki Gunvalson, have not yet been confirmed.
-In addition, The Real Housewives of Orange County has not been officially renewed for Season 12.
+Although the futures of Meghan King Edmonds and Tamra Judge have reportedly been revealed, the futures of their co-stars, including Heather Dubrow, Kelly Dodd, and Vicki Gunvalson, have not yet been confirmed.
+Also, The Real Housewives of Orange County has not been officially renewed for Season 12.

 [Featured Image by Alberto E. Rodriguez/Getty Images]